noisiver/codebase/Bash/AzerothCore/README.md

 # Commands
 Using the script and passing it either auth, world or all will install either or all of the systems.

-After the selected first parameter, use either install/setup/update, database/db, configuration/config/cfg or all to perform specific actions.
+After the selected first parameter, use either install/setup/update, database/db, configuration/config/conf/cfg or all to perform specific actions.

 The setup/install/update command will download the source code, compile it and if required download and unpack the client data files.
 The database/db command will import the database files to the specified database server.
 The configuration/config/cfg command will update the configuration files with the values specified in the xml-file.
 You can use the parameter all instead to perform all of the actions.

+Using the script without any parameters will trigger a terminal menu that can perform the same actions as listed above.

-Example: ./ac.sh [auth/world/all/start/stop] [setup/database/config/all]
+Example: ./azerothcore.sh [auth/world/all/start/stop] [setup/database/config/all]

 # First time
 Running the script for the first time will generate a default configuration file called ac.xml that you edit.
 Make sure to edit it or the script will fail at some point.
-You can also copy the ac.xml.dist to ac.xml and edit it before running the script.

 # Credit
 All respect goes to the amazing people developing the core for us to use.